When Do Kids Stop Believing In Santa Claus? Probably The Same Age You Did

 For many little kids, the magic and mystery of Christmas is bound up with Santa Claus.
 What kid wouldn't be fascinated by a jolly old guy who gives out free presents and travels all over the world with flying reindeer?
 But keeping that magic alive gets harder and harder as they get older and more skeptical (and hear tales from friends who no longer believe).
 So exactly when do kids stop believing in Santa, typically?
 It looks like there's an average age.

-When little ones are around 4 years old, about 85 percent of them believe in Santa according to a report by the University of Texas at Austin.
-But by 8 years old, that number falls to just 25 percent.
-Those numbers held up in another poll, this one of adults reminiscing on their childhoods.
-A 2011 Associated Press pole found that about 84 percent of adults remembered believing in Santa as kids.
-Looking back to when they stopped believing, the largest percentage of adults said 8 years old as the age when belief fades.
+When little ones are around 4 years old, about 85% of them believe in Santa according to a report by the University of Texas at Austin.
+But by 8 years old, that number falls to just 25%.
+A 2018 study from the University of Exeter backed that up, pinpointing 8 years old as the age when belief fades.

 What makes kids believe in Santa in the first place hinges on one big factor.
 Writing for The Conversation, Psychologist Jacqueline Wooley noted that the most significant reason for kids to believe is how hard moms and dads work to make them believe.
 From visits to see Santa and take pictures together, to sending letters off to the North Pole, leaving out plates of cookies, and of course, mentioning the naughty and nice lists whenever there's questionable behavior, parents push the Santa story pretty hard.

 The tricks that parents employ to keep the Santa legend going have only gotten more sophisticated over the years.
 There's the 'Elf on the Shelf', of course, who monitors a child's behavior on Santa's behalf.
 There's NORAD, which tracks Santa's flight all over the world, and there are a bunch of apps that let you photoshop a picture of Santa in your living room.
 No wonder so many kids believe.